Where the Sidewalk Ends: Controversy

 Where the Sidewalk Endss satirical humor and tone is viewed as inappropriate by some adults for young readers, due to its sometimes dark themes and illustrations.
 The book uses satire to address topics such as religion, death, and violence.
 According to literary critic John M. Kean, "Critics have made unwarranted assumptions about children and their responses to Silverstein's poetry.
 They assume that children take everything literally, that they have no understanding of the ironic, satirical, or other form of literary humor."

-Film Adaptation

-Sony Pictures Entertainment purchased the film rights for a feature film.